yogeshpowar/blog/_posts/2023-09-15-100daysOfRunnig.md

 7. Since these runs were solo and of short distances, I didn't focus much on my running form.
 Instead, I enjoyed the sights and observed my surroundings, people, animals, and nature.
 They were certainly stress-busters.
-8. As an flag bearer of barefoot running (after all, no one is born with shoes), I wish the entire world would embrace barefoot running.
+8. As a flag bearer of barefoot running (after all, no one is born with shoes), I wish the entire world would embrace barefoot running.
 It's healthy, safe on well-maintained roads, and immensely satisfying.